Josh Kaul files lawsuit challenging near-complete abortion ban passed in 1849

-MILWAUKEE — Four days after the U.S. Supreme Court overturned Roe v.
-Wade, Democratic Attorney General Josh Kaul filed a lawsuit challenging the enforceability of Wisconsin's near-complete abortion ban adopted in 1849.
+MILWAUKEE — Wisconsin's near-complete abortion ban adopted in 1849 lay dormant for so long as superseding abortion bans were passed that courts should declare the earlier one unenforceable, Democratic Attorney General Josh Kaul argues in a lawsuit filed Tuesday.

+While the 1849 law bans abortions from the time of conception unless it's necessary to save a mother's life, a subsequent law enacted in 1985 bans abortion post-viability and holds an exception for saving a mother's life or health.

-While there's no legal consensus on whether the law's active, the threat of prosecution under the law led Planned Parenthood of Wisconsin to halt abortions in the state after the U.S. Supreme Court ruled Friday the procedure is not guaranteed under the U.S. Constitution.
+While there's no legal consensus on whether the 1849 law is active, the threat of prosecution under the law led Planned Parenthood of Wisconsin to halt abortions in the state after the U.S. Supreme Court ruled Friday the procedure is not guaranteed under the U.S. Constitution.

-The challenge, authorized by Democratic.
-Gov Tony Evers, is almost certain to clarify whether the law — which bans abortion from the time of conception unless it's necessary to save the mother's life — remains active.
-And a successful challenge could render it void.

-The lawsuit, filed in Dane County Circuit Court against Republican legislative leaders, argues the 1849 ban is void because other abortion laws passed after it supersede it and because it lay dormant for so long.

 People are also reading…

-UW-Madison law professor David Schwartz said the case is "very likely" to eventually go before the Wisconsin Supreme Court, where Evers would have a "reasonable chance of success."
+UW-Madison law professor David Schwartz said the case is "very likely" to eventually go before the Wisconsin Supreme Court, where Kaul would have a "reasonable chance of success."

+The Wisconsin Supreme Court has a 4-3 conservative majority.
+Its occasional swing voter, Justice Brian Hagedorn, once wrote Planned Parenthood was “a wicked organization more committed to killing babies than to helping women” and said Roe should be overturned.
+The court could have a liberal majority next year with an election to replace retiring conservative Justice Patience Roggensack.

+But Kaul and Evers at a press conference in Milwaukee Tuesday defended filing the lawsuit while the state's highest court retains a conservative majority.
+Evers said he didn't want to wait to challenge the law with abortion rights in flux, and Kaul said he thinks the law is on their in this case.
+Kaul also noted he has won significant cases at the state high court despite its conservative makeup.

 But the legal uncertainty and disruption until the matter is resolved, Schwartz said, is the reason the nation's highest court should have upheld Roe v.
 Wade.